gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/Unit.md

 The values in these dictionaries were always `null`, and only the keys represented the useful payload.

-What most of developers did not realize back then, is that they were essentially using a Unit type in disguise.
+What most of developers did not realize back then, is that they were essentially using a unit type in disguise.
 So a better way to write this would be:

 ``` csharp